Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/demos/ldi-based-ldes-server-upgrade/README.md

-# Create E2E test for upgrading a LDES server using the ldi-orchestrator
-This test validates user story **As a Data Publisher, I want to handle an upgrade of the LDES server and Linked Data Orchestrator** (VSDSPUB-497).
+# Upgrading a LDES Server in an LDI-orchestrator Scenario
+This test verifies the upgrade procedure for a LDES Server in a typical scenario where we use an LDI-orchestrator.
+We do not want to interrupt the inflow of data as some systems (such as Orion) cannot buffer the messages and consequently we would loose some during the upgrade process.

+This test uses a docker environment containing a data generator simulating the system pushing data, an LDI, an LDES data store (mongoDB), an old LDES server and a new LDES server (both setup for timebased fragmentation).

 ## Scenario: Upgrade the LDES server
 This scenario verifies the LDES server can be upgraded using an ldi-orchestrator.